-development with standards of appropriate county agencies, such as the Road Commission, Drain Commissioner, and Health Department occurred in ways consistent with the Master Plan Vision Alternative.

-- Adoption of policies and procedures that result in the timed, incremental expansion of public services and facilities consistent with the County Master Plan, local master plans, and local capital improvement programs. - Establishment of a density that is appropriate for safe septic waste disposal.
+- Development regulations were updated to ensure that coordination and review of proposed development with standards of appropriate county agencies, such as the Road Commission, Drain Commissioner, and Health Department occurred in ways consistent with the Master Plan Vision Alternative. - Adoption of policies and procedures that result in the timed, incremental expansion of public services and facilities consistent with the County Master Plan, local master plans, and local capital improvement programs. - Establishment of a density that is appropriate for safe septic waste disposal.
 This may require a lower density than currently is typical in a few places. - Create an inventory of properties that can accommodate infill development within each community, particularly as it relates to the construction of additional affordable housing stock.

-Implementation would also be facilitated if the County undertook the following initiatives:
+Implementation would also be facilitated if the county undertook the following initiatives:

-- Conduct better inventories of natural resources and provisions to protect them, including programs to purchase or otherwise permanently protect the most sensitive lands. - Continued support of policies by the St. Clair County Metropolitan Planning Commission to oppose local rezonings inconsistent with the local master plan, unless the local master plan is first amended to reflect updated community goals, changing land use patterns, and citizen desires. - Continued support of policies by the St. Clair County Metropolitan Planning Commission to oppose local rezonings that are inconsistent with the County Master Plan. - An education program to introduce and increase understanding of: - D Community character. - Rural character. - Smart Growth . - Safe septic disposal alternatives. - D Transfer of Development Rights (TDR) and Purchase of Development Rights (PDR). - a Alternative agriculture activities and uses. - Overlay districts. - Source Water Protection. - D Cluster development and planned unit development (PUD). - Phasing Development. - Actively promoting the County Master Plan among local governments. - Continued county-level capital improvements planning.
+- Conduct better inventories of natural resources and provisions to protect them, including programs to purchase or otherwise permanently protect the most sensitive lands. - Develop a model capital improvement programs (CIP) procedure and structure and educate local officials on effective use of CIP as a tool to achieve Smart Growth. - Continued support of policies by the St. Clair County Metropolitan Planning Commission to oppose local rezonings inconsistent with the local master plan, unless the local master plan is first amended to reflect updated community goals, changing land use patterns, and citizen desires. - Continued support of policies by the St. Clair County Metropolitan Planning Commission to oppose local rezonings that are inconsistent with the County Master Plan. - An education program to introduce and increase understanding of: - Community character. - Rural character. - Smart Growth. - Safe septic disposal alternatives. - Transfer of Development Rights (TDR) and Purchase of Development Rights (PDR). - Alternative agriculture activities and uses. - Overlay districts. - Source Water Protection. - Cluster development and planned unit development (PUD). - Phasing Development. - Actively promoting the County Master Plan among local governments. - Continued county-level capital improvements planning.